 Since AMD and Nvidia cards are built differently, not every specification is directly comparable.
-That said, there are some intriguing take homes from these numbers that are worth noting.
-The 5700-series has seen a big increase in clock speed over older GPU lines like Vega, helping bring AMD card clocks to near-parity with Nvidia GPUs at stock.
-AMD has also used GDDR6, rather than the most expensive HBM of recent-generations.
+That said, there are some intriguing take-homes from these numbers.
+The 5700 series has seen a big increase in clock speed over older GPU lines like Vega, helping bring AMD card clocks to near-parity with Nvidia GPUs at stock.
+AMD has also used GDDR6 rather than the more expensive HBM of recent generations.
 The memory runs at an identical speed and configuration to the Nvidia part, resulting in the same bandwidth for both cards.
 The 5700 XT does draw a little extra power, though.

 That difference was less pronounced in games, with specific titles tending to perform better on one card more than the other.
-In Fortnite, the RTX 2070 Super was clearly the more capable card, enjoying between a 10 and 30 FPS advantage over the 5700 XT.
+In Fortnite, the RTX 2070 Super was clearly the more capable card, enjoying between a 10 frames per second and 30 fps advantage over the 5700 XT.
 The gap was far less obvious at 4K than 1080p, but the 5700 XT was always behind by a noticeable margin.

-Battlefield V proved to be far more favorable to AMD, with the 5700 XT and Radeon VII outpacing the 2070 Super, particularly at 1440p.
-Civilization VI and Assassin’s Creed: Odyssey, however, proved to be the 5700 XT’s undoing.
-There the 2070 Super dominated the AMD competition.
+Battlefield V was far more favorable to AMD, with the 5700 XT and Radeon VII outpacing the 2070 Super, particularly at 1440p.
+Civilization VI and Assassin’s Creed: Odyssey, however, are where the 5700 XT fell apart.
+There, the 2070 Super dominated AMD.
 Whether those extra frames are worth an extra $100 to $150 is a call you’ll have to make.
-One thing is clear: The 2070 Super is clearly the more powerful card when it comes to gaming.
+One thing is clear: The 2070 Super is the more powerful card when it comes to gaming.

-A big feature of the RTX-generation of graphics cards is their support for hardware accelerated ray tracing.
-This is possible because of the Turing GPU’s addition of RT cores, which crunch the complicated numbers behind real time lighting effects.
-Although AMD can and has done ray tracing in the recent past, its new RX 5700 XT does not have that capability.
-Although ray tracing massively hamstrings performance on the most powerful graphics cards, even with Nvidia’s own deep learning super sampling helping it along, it’s just not something AMD cards can do right now (the new RX 6000 cards can, however).
+A big feature of the RTX generation of graphics cards is their support for hardware-accelerated ray tracing.
+This is possible because of the Turing GPU’s addition of RT cores, which crunch the complicated numbers behind real-time lighting effects.
+Although AMD has done ray tracing in the recent past, its RX 5700 XT does not have that capability.
+Ray tracing massively hamstrings performance on the most powerful graphics cards, even with Nvidia’s own deep learning super sampling helping it along, and it’s just not something the 5700 XT can do right now (the new RX 6000 cards can, however).